w-bonelli/SMART/README.md

 The easiest way to run this project in a Unix environment is with [Docker](https://www.docker.com/) or [Singularity ](https://sylabs.io/singularity/).

-For instance, to pull the `computationalplantscience/spg` image, mount the current working directory, and open a shell:
+For instance, to pull the `computationalplantscience/smart` image, mount the current working directory, and open a shell:

-`docker run -it -v $(pwd):/opt/dev -w /opt/dev computationalplantscience/spg bash`
+`docker run -it -v $(pwd):/opt/dev -w /opt/dev computationalplantscience/smart bash`

 Singularity users:

-`singularity shell docker://computationalplantscience/spg-topdown-traits`
+`singularity shell docker://computationalplantscience/smart`

 ## Usage

 A typical use case might look like:

-`spg extract <input directory> -o <output directory> -l 0.1 -t /opt/spg-topdown-traits/marker_template.png -m`
+`smart traits <input directory> -o <output directory> -l 0.1 -t /opt/smart/marker_template.png -m`

 #### Output directory